introvertapp/introvert/README.md

 For each episode:

-1. Lookup IntroDB
+1. Lookup remote DB
 2. Compare:
-   - Missing → submit
+   - If segment timestamp is missing → submit timestamp
-   - Different → submit
+   - If segment timestamp is different → submit timestamp
-   - Duplicate → skip
+   - If segment timestamp is exact/duplicate → skip submission
 3. Handle rate limits gracefully
 4. Optionally store locally